My Cart

 History of the Lake

 Mariners’ Lake was the very first endeavor of founder Archer Huntington when he began constructing The Mariners’ Museum and Park.
 The lake bed was cleared, and Lions Bridge Dam was built in 1930-31, turning the previous salt marsh Waters Creek into a human-made lake.
-At 167 acres, Mariners’ Lake is sizeable and is home to a diverse freshwater ecosystem.
+At 167 acres, Mariners’ Lake is sizable and is home to a diverse freshwater ecosystem.
 With a long history of recreation on and around Mariners’ Lake, it is a valuable resource for the community.
 Today, The Mariners’ Museum and Park works to ensure the health of the Lake and its wildlife to preserve this asset for generations to come.

 Lake Facts